SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 ![Audio tool upload dialog](images/audio-tool-dialog.png "Audio Tool Dialog")

-To minimize loading times, audio files are automatically compressed.
+To minimize loading times for readers, audio files are automatically compressed.
 During the transcoding process, the name will be grayed out in the media list and a text will be shown in the preview.

-RC encodes with a bitrate of 256 bits per second.
+RC encodes with a bitrate of 256 kB per second.
 For further information and technical questions see [FAQ 2.6](http://www.researchcatalogue.net/portal/faq "FAQ") or contact the RC User Support.